bonny/texttv.nu/README.md

 texttv.nu
 =========

-Home of the PhoneGap app for texttv.nu
+Home of the PhoneGap app for http://texttv.nu/.